-B2B companies, however, have a much smaller list of prospective customers – companies that can utilize the specific products that are being made.
+B2B companies, however, have a much smaller list of prospective customers.
+Only the companies can utilize the specific products that are being made.
 Here, the value is created based on the purchasing power of the buying company.

-Very often, B2B companies also use a selling technique called “Account Based Sales”, which involves creating a list of potential target companies and putting all the sales effort into sales pitches for that limited list.
+Very often, B2B companies also use a selling technique called “Account Based Sales”.
+It involves creating a list of potential target companies and putting all the sales effort into sales pitches for that limited list.

 What one can learn from the other–